swapnilbehere/be-more-agent/README.md

 ## 📂 Configuration (`config.json`)

 You can modify the hardware behavior and personality in `config.json`.
-The `setup.sh` script creates this for you, but you can edit it manually:
+The `agent.py` script creates this on the first run if it doesn't exist, but you can create it manually:

 ```json
 {